ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 An unopened cloudfruit lasts for a year.

-## Ghul Hearts x 2
+## Ghul Hearts × 2

 14 Darkness
 14 Death

-## Pint of Ghul's Blood x 12
+## Pint of Ghul's Blood × 12

 ### Blood Temper

 One of these pints may be used to make a blood temper which permanently increases the sharpness of a B Class weapon by three.
 This does not increase the weapon's damage, instead, reducing the value of target's Protection by three.

 The temper requires a pint of the blood and the arts of an Alchemist who can make potions.
-They must spend 2,650 Experience and three weeks to learn how to make the temper and it will cost 10 x the cost of the weapon.
+They must spend 2,650 Experience and three weeks to learn how to make the temper and it will cost 10× the cost of the weapon.
 The temper cannot be applied to a weapon that has already been forged.